TanStack/table/README.md

 <a name="data"></a>
 ## Data
 Simply pass the `data` prop anything that resembles an array or object.
-Client-side filtering and pagination is built in, and your table will update gracefully as you change any props.
+Client-side sorting and pagination are built in, and your table will update gracefully as you change any props.
 [Server-side data](#server-side-data) is also supported!

 <a name="default-props"></a>